jerishs8/snoop/README.en.md

                         from the snoop database is set for each site. https://юзерагент.рф/ --normal-mode, -N     Mode switch: SNOOPninja> normal mode> SNOOPninja.
-                        By_default (GNU / Linux Full Version) on 'SNOOPninja mode': search acceleration ~ 25pct,
+                        By_default (GNU/Linux Full Version) on
+                        'SNOOPninja mode': search acceleration ~ 25pct,
                         RAM saving ~ 50pct, repeated 'flexible' connection on failed resources.
-SNOOPninja mode is only effective for Snoop for GNU / Linux Full Version.
+SNOOPninja mode is only effective for Snoop for GNU/Linux Full Version.
 The default (on Windows) is 'normal mode'.
                         In Demo Version, the mode switch is deactivated --quick-mode , -q     Quiet search mode on.
 Intermediate